David James (actor, born 1972): 2009–2010

-James had a recurring role as Danie Nel, a hired gun, in the series Binnelanders in 2009.
+James had a recurring role as Francois Botes, a hired gun, in the series Binnelanders in 2009.

 In 2010, in the stage play Rivonia Trial, James portrayed Joel Joffe, the attorney who represented Nelson Mandela in the infamous 1963–64 anti-apartheid trials of the same name.
 The play was generally well-received critically and described by the State Theatre as being a "complete sell-out".

 Also in 2010, he portrayed Afrikaner Sergeant Hattingh in a stage production of Biko: Where the Soul Resides, the story of South African martyr Steven Bantu Biko.
 It is widely believed that Biko died at the hands of Hattingh during police interrogations in 1977.
 The play itself was not typically well-reviewed; The Times stated, "The talented David James gives a rather cliched portrayal of Afrikaner Sergeant Hattingh.
 It wouldn't be surprising to learn that the part was perhaps written that way.
 It's very rare to find a portrayal of a member of the apartheid regime that does not resort to a lacklustre caricature."

 Later in 2010, he co-starred in Jock of the Bushveld - the Musical, based on the best-selling book Jock of the Bushveld by James Percy FitzPatrick.
 In this Lion King-like story of a dog lost in the African bush, James portrayed one of three hungry yet comical vultures waiting for the animal to become dinner.
 The large-scale play itself was lauded by critics, as were all the performers.

 James guest starred in an episode of Wild at Heart, playing Van Heerden, a ranch owner caught poisoning lions feeding on his cattle.
 He was also featured in an episode of the South African television series Solving It, a true-crime re-enactment drama that airs on the SABC.
 In this episode he portrayed Jan Gabriel De Wet Kritzinger, who, in 2000, boarded a bus to Mamelodi, shot and killed the bus driver and opened fire on passengers; Kritzinger then fled police and remained in hiding for two years before being caught.

 In December, James appeared as vicious vampire Borlak in the South African modern-day vampire film Eternity.
 As with District 9, James was working with a first-time feature film director, Chris Dos Santos, who was brought onto the film in its late stage of development when the original director left the production after a disagreement with the film's producer, Anton Ernst.
 Dos Santos said in one interview that he "hadn't had a chance" to talk to James about his character until after filming began.
 Eternity was lambasted by critics.